Hannes-Soosaar/wellness-app/README.md

 # Wellness App
-**Last update 28.08.2025 by Hannes Soosaar**

 Was created by Hannes Soosaar with the focus on provide a friendly environment to replace that excel table you have that will keep you on track to reach your health related goals hitting the target every time.

 You can only improve what you measure and track.
 So the only thing you need to worry is keeping a record. you might be wondering how do I know what and when to log.No worries the wellness-app has your back, just set your goals and targets and our AI powered platform will let you know exactly what your next move should be.

 - Exercise/Activity diary.
 - Calories/Food diary. (intake not implemented yet.)
 - Physical parameters diary, for body fat and composition tracking.
 - Wellness assessment.
 - Simple strength and endurance tracking.

+*Last update 28.08.2025 by Hannes Soosaar*

-# Getting up and running
+## Getting up and running

-## Hosted live version
+### Hosted live version

 Coming soon!

 A functioning demo website can be found at `wellness-agent.eu`.
 Available after 30.08.2025

-## Script Setup
+### Script Setup

 On Ubuntu machines using apt package manager there is a setup script.

 The Script setup uses bash to check software installed if not present install required software also install all project dependencies.

-    **How to use the script**
+### How to use the script

-    1. Navigate to the project root where you have cloned the project from Gitea.
+1. Navigate to the project root where you have cloned the project from Gitea

     `cd /path/to/project-root-folder/$`

 2. Make the setup file executable

     `sudo chmod +x setup.sh`

 3. Run the setup

     `./setup.sh`

 The setup process will guide you through the rest of the process.
 In the end you will be asked if you would like to start services, If you do start the services using the *setup.sh* script please note that the front end and Backend console outputs and errors will be in one terminal.

 ## Manual  Setup